Volv0w/Hetero-addon/README.md

 - More coming soon...

 ## Installation
+1. Install Meteor Client (required)
+2. Download the latest release from the Releases page
-1. Build the addon with `./gradlew build`
+   - OR build the addon yourself with `./gradlew build`
-2. Find the JAR in `build/libs`
+3. If you built it yourself, find the JAR in `build/libs`
-3. Put it into `.minecraft/mods`
+4. Put the JAR into `.minecraft/mods`

-## Disclaimer
+## Disclaimers
-This project is fully AI‑coded and not meant to be taken too seriously.
+- This project is fully AI‑coded and not meant to be taken too seriously.
+- I update this project occasionally, whenever I feel like it.

 ## Author
 volv0w